julsemaan/ssh-telnet-launcher/README.md

 ## How to start the program ##
   - Simply execute /usr/local/lib/sshtelnetlauncher/SSHTelnetLauncher or use the unity launcher (see below)
-  - If this fails do 'chmod +x /usr/local/lib/sshtelnetlauncher/sshtelnetlauncher'
+  - If this fails do 'chmod +x /usr/local/lib/sshtelnetlauncher/SSHTelnetLauncher'

+## How to upgrade ##
+*Coming soon*
+  - For now :
+    - Go into /usr/local/lib/sshtelnetlauncher
+  	- backup your config somewhere (sshtellauncher.conf)
+  	- ./install.sh --uninstall
+  	- Redo the installation
+  	- Copy your backed up configuration back into /usr/local/lib/sshtelnetlauncher

 ## How to uninstall ##
   - Go into /usr/local/lib/sshtelnetlauncher : 'cd /usr/local/lib/sshtelnetlauncher'